Effects of Gravity on Venous Return

 Without the operation of important compensatory mechanisms, standing upright would lead to significant edema in the feet and lower legs in addition to orthostatic hypotension.
 Venous pooling and reduced venous return are rapidly compensated in a normal individual by neurogenic vasoconstriction of veins, the functioning of venous valves, by muscle pump activity, and by the abdominothoracic pump.
 When these mechanisms are operating, capillary and venous pressures in the feet will only be elevated by 10-20 mmHg, mean aortic pressure will be maintained, and central venous pressure will be only slightly reduced.

-When a person is lying down in a horizontal position, gravity is no longer causing a shift in blood volume from the thoracic compartment to the legs and feet.
-Therefore, the thoracic (central venous) compartment has increased blood volume compared to standing.
+When a standing person suddenly changes to the supine position, gravity no longer causes a shift in blood volume from the thoracic compartment to the legs and feet.
+Therefore, the blood volume in the thoracic (central venous) compartment as blood volume shift away from the legs.
 This increases preload on the heart, thereby increasing stroke volume, although the resulting increase in cardiac output will be tempered by a reduction in heart rate through vagal activation and sympathetic withdrawal.
 Sympathetic activation of the systemic vasculature is also reduced, which causes systemic vascular resistance to fall as the resistance vessels dilate.